Koooooo-7/echarts4j/README.md

 > Support JDK8+ with `"JDK Sympathy"` (you do need upgrade it tho!)

-It hosts on [jitpack](https://jitpack.io/#Koooooo-7/echarts4j/main-SNAPSHOT), you can use the `main-SNAPSHOT` to fetch the latest version or the lock version  [![Release](https://jitpack.io/v/Koooooo-7/echarts4j.svg)](https://jitpack.io/#Koooooo-7/echarts4j) .
+It hosts on [jitpack](https://jitpack.io/#Koooooo-7/echarts4j/main-SNAPSHOT), you can use the `main-SNAPSHOT` to fetch the latest version or the lock commit hash version  [![Release](https://jitpack.io/v/Koooooo-7/echarts4j.svg)](https://jitpack.io/#Koooooo-7/echarts4j) .